net-lisias-ksph/KIS/Troubleshooting.md

 # How to get the game's log file

-When the problem cannot be solved via the troubleshooting steps, the way to resolve it analysing the logs file.
-However, most people don't know how to get it, or get the wrong one.
+When the problem cannot be solved via the troubleshooting steps, the only way to resolve it is analysing the log file.
+However, most people don't know how to get it, or get the wrong one (e.g. `output_log.txt`).
 When you're requested for a log, find the file named `KSP.log` which is located in the game's root:

 ![KSP.log location](https://raw.githubusercontent.com/ihsoft/KIS/master/WikiImages/Screenshot-KSPLogLocation.png)